How Easy Is It To Be Charged With Battery? Ask OBJ and a Fort Lauderdale Criminal Defense Attorney

 According to Louisiana law, if convicted, Beckham could spend up to six months in prison and a maximum fine of $1,000.

 In addition to hitting a police officer’s butt, LSU is also looking into Beckham for giving $100-bill handshakes to players after the Clemson win.
 LSU associate athletic director Robert Munson said it was a joke and the bills were fake, but there still may be an investigation into whether the bills were real or not, according an NBC Sports report.

 In Florida, slapping a police officer’s butt would be considered as assault or battery of law enforcement officer, something often referred to as “Battery LEO,” as Beckham did touch the cop against his will.
 In Florida, Battery LEO consequences are a third-degree felony.
 This also would not classify as sexual battery in Florida as a butt slap or grab is specifically excluded from being characterized as sexual battery.

 While we don’t encourage slapping anyone’s butt without consent, we also do encourage you to consider the particular consequences of giving someone a “good game” butt tap.

-If you or someone you know are ever convicted of assault and battery in South Florida - whether a police officer or a civilian - you can call us for a free consultation for all your criminal defense attorney needs.
+If you or someone you know are ever charged with an assault and battery crime in South Florida - whether a police officer or a civilian - you can call us for a free consultation for all your criminal defense attorney needs.

 Reach us at our criminal defense offices in: